dwatson202/scsuwork/README.md

 - Attempted to frag attack on my old wifi raouter to break the encryption.
 - Wrote a paper on a wireless Sybil Attacks (51% attacks) [project 6]

+CNA 436

+This class was focused on web dev.
+I do not have the files from this class for my major project.
+I quickly removed them from the schools server after delivering the project (for reasons I will explain later).
+The professor of this class had projects along side the other assigned work that included work with SQL databases.
+The first one was Access databases.
+We had to create a database from scrach that could work as a hospital building system.
+Later, we took the same model and had to create a database that would work with a website.
+Most of the day to day assignemtns and tests were focused on front end web dev activities.
+The backend work was the side project.

+Front-end projects included:
+- CSS and HTML
+- Following best practices for accessibility
+- Troubleshooting issues with front-end development.

+I did complete and deploy a simple billing system with a working backend that could generate simple billing reports.
+This back end took me about 2 weekends to create while taking a full load of classes and doing the projects from all of them at the same time.
+The backend was a wrote in a LAMP stack.
+Since this project was a rush as students tend to be, I posted it for the teacher and quickly removed it.
+It had many issues around webpage security that I didn't have time to work out before the due date.
+I didn't want to put the college's webserver it was running at risk of an attack.
+The overall topic of this class was design of websites and administrating databases.
+I didn't need to explain why my code was used to take over a server.
+Even if there existed controls I didn't know about that would have blocked issues I didn't want to find out the hard way.
+I don't believe I have this code at this time for this repo.

+Takeways from backend database project:
+- Takes more time than one might expect to create a solid database backend.
+- Security has to be part of the design upfront (this is why I took it down as soon as it was graded; security creating a backend wasn't a requirement for this project)
+- Learned how to administrate MySQL database from the command line
+- Created complex joins to match data from more than one table to other tables to get the information out of the database as requsted by the reports.
+- Sourced my own dummy information to test the database.